 In 2014, Elektra was again invited to Chile, this time by Espacio G, an alternative gallery hacker space in Valparaiso.
 There, poorer areas in the outskirts had been devastated by fire.
 While people live on the hills, all public services are in the valley.
 So the idea was to connect the two hillsides through a mesh network.
 Again, a prototype was built with Elektra’s help.
 In a recent interview she called those types of projects helicopter drop projects.
 As a well-meaning person she participated, but was already aware that this was possibly not very sustainable.
 And again, soon after Elektra’s departure the project fell apart for a number of reasons.
 One reason, according to Ignacio’s report was that the people in the poor neighborhoods of Valparaiso were not motivated enough.
 They probably did not feel they had a real stake in the project.

 It does not necessarily have to be that way.
 Carlos Rey-Moreno works at the University of Western Cape in South Africa.
-His project, which also received support through the Open Call of the Confine EU project, created a wireless mesh network and Voice-Over-IP (VOIP) project in a tribal area in the Western Cape province, where the Mankosi people live.
+His project, which also received support through the Open Call of the Confine EU project, created a wireless mesh network and Voice-Over-IP (VOIP) project in a tribal area in the Eastern Cape province, where the Mankosi people live.
 Here, the aim has been from the beginning to involve the community as much as possible to create a sustainable model for a village telco.
 As Carlos Rey-Moreno told me in an interview, it is important to consider the specific circumstances that came together.

 Mankosi is composed of twelve villages, around which 6,000 people live in 500 households.
 The average income per household, consisting of around 10 people, is about 53 euros.
 In this community, there is coverage from mobile telephone operators but they tailor their services for wealthier urban users.
 South Africa is the second most unequal country in the world when it comes to income distribution.
 With regard to mobile communications, matters are made worse by middlemen who go to town and bring the airtime, so that there is a markup for airtime, local people are charged even more than everyone else.
 We are talking of about 30% of household income going into phone communication, with all the hazards that implies for other areas, such as health, education.